City of East Palo Alto logo

 East Palo Alto began to develop as a primarily residential suburban community after World War II, when Black migrants moved into the area to take advantage of low-cost housing and because, unlike surrounding peninsula communities, the area had few racially restrictive housing covenants.
 East Palo Alto incorporated in 1983, led by a diverse coalition of residents and arising from a movement for social and fiscal self-determination following years of marginalization and neglect.
 Today, Latino, Black, and Pacific Islander residents represent the largest ethnic groups in East Palo Alto, making it one of the most multicultural and multilingual communities in the San Francisco Bay Area.

-The City of East Palo Alto and its local community partners will be hosting a round table discussion on October 24th, 2024, to talk about hazards and safety issues.
+The City of East Palo Alto and its local community partners will be hosting a round table discussion on December 5th, 2024, to talk about hazards and safety issues.
 The PREP project team wants to make sure that all communities have a voice in the local planning process.
-This discussion will be conducted in Spanish.
+This discussion will be conducted in English.
 If you are interested in attending, please click the button below for more information and the registration link.

 Local Safety and Resilience Highlights